 Company infrastructure is distributed in different locations.
 Whether it is the increasing usage of cloud providers such as AWS or Azure, the multiplication of local decentralized offices, employees hitting the road and working from remote locations or the advent of the Internet of Things (IoT), more and more internal data flows are crossing untrusted communication networks.
-We can leverage IPsec VPNs to secure these communications.
+We can leverage IPsec VPNs to secure these communications using 6WIND vSecGW (Virtual Security Gateway).

-In today’s blog post, we’ll see how to easily deploy 6WIND Turbo IPsec vRouter as a high-availability IPsec VPN Concentrator cluster sustaining 10k tunnels and 20 Gbps of secured IPsec traffic.
+In today’s blog post, we’ll see how to easily deploy 6WIND Virtual Security Gateway vRouter as a high-availability IPsec VPN Concentrator cluster sustaining 10k tunnels and 20 Gbps of secured IPsec traffic.

-In this post, we’ll focus on the detailed configuration of 6WIND Turbo IPsec vRouter in the following use case:
+In this post, we’ll focus on the detailed configuration of 6WIND Virtual Security Gateway vRouter in the following use case:

 In this setup, we emulate the connection of a farm of uCPEs to our VPN Concentrator cluster.